m4v1/celebapi-express/README.md

 will build the code and put it into the /dist folder.

-You should also edit Knex configuration file [knexfile.js](https://github.com/m4v1/celebapi-express/blob/master/knexfile.js) according to your mysql config.
+You should also edit Knex configuration file [knexfile.js](https://github.com/m4v1/celebapi-express/blob/master/knexfile.js) according to your MySQL config.

 Use Knex command line tool to run db migrations: